shashankpatibandla/RythmicObservers/Deliverables/Data_Cleaning_Documentation.md

 fruit_drop_observed: 37 ‘did not look’, 18 ‘?’and 29 ‘NA’
 fruit_drop_intensity: 2867 ‘NA’

 ### Description of your rationale for the steps you’re taking to remediate data.
-For example, if you need to fill in empty fields, specify what value you chose and why.
 10-Mar was actually the range from 3-10, so we changed all ‘10-Mar’ to 3-10

 There are ‘?’ in some places.
 If there is note we kept is as it is.
 We deleted the ones that do not have notes